BUYING GUIDE

 How long do golf push carts last?

-Quality push carts (Clicgear, Bag Boy) last 8-10+ years with basic maintenance.
-Budget carts (KVV, CaddyTek) typically last 3-5 years of regular use.
-All require occasional wheel cleaning and brake adjustment.
+Premium push carts like the Clicgear Model 4.5 and Bag Boy Nitron last 8 to 10+ years with basic maintenance.
+Budget push carts like the KVV and CaddyTek typically last 3 to 5 years of regular use.
+All carts require occasional wheel cleaning, brake adjustment, and joint lubrication.

 Can I use any golf bag with a push cart?

-Most stand bags and cart bags fit all push carts.
-Oversized staff bags may be too wide for compact 3-wheel models.
-If you have a large bag, the CaddyTek EZ V8 (4-wheel) has the widest cradle.
+Most stand bags and cart bags fit all push carts without modification.
+Oversized tour staff bags may be too wide for compact 3-wheel models.
+The CaddyTek EZ V8 4-wheel cart has the widest bag cradle and fits the largest bags.

 Affiliate disclosure: some links on this page earn us a small commission at no extra cost to you.
 We purchased all products independently — commissions never affect our rankings or recommendations.
 Learn more about how we work